eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    independently from the Wallet Instance.
 3. The revocation mechanism SHALL be privacy-preserving, to the maximum extent feasible given operational constraints.
-   1. The Provider SHALL NOT be able to learn anything about the User’s use of an attestation based upon interactions between Relying Parties and the Provider related to attestation revocation checking.
+   1. The Provider SHALL NOT be able to learn anything about the User's use of an attestation based upon interactions between Relying Parties and the Provider related to attestation revocation checking.
    2. Any attestation identifiers and other values used for enabling